EDC-PU/vadodarahackathon/README.md

 ### Registration and Approval:
 1.  **Register:** A user selects the "Institute SPOC" role on the registration page using their official `@paruluniversity.ac.in` email.
-2.  **Complete Profile:** After creating an account, they are redirected to a form to complete their profile (Name, Institute, Contact, AICTE number, Principal's name and email, etc.).
+2.  **Complete Profile:** After creating an account, they are redirected to a form to complete their profile (Name, Institute, Contact, AICTE Application Number of Institute, Principal's name and email, etc.).
 3.  **Submit for Approval:** Upon submission, their request is sent to the Admins for review.
 The SPOC account is disabled at this stage.
 4.  **Login (Post-Approval):** Once an Admin approves the request, the SPOC can log in and access their dashboard.